Ninlives/minecraft.nix/README.md

 $ nix run github:Ninlives/minecraft.nix#v1_18_1.vanilla.client
 ```

-You will be asked to login before launch the game.
+You will be asked to login before launching the game.
 Only MSA login is supported, since Microsoft has started to migrate all Mojang accounts to Microsoft accounts.

 ## Run Server